Diary of a Network Geek

 Da’ Crusher

-Filed under: Criticism, Marginalia, and Notes,Fun,Fun Work,Geek Work — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:37 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Fun,Fun Work,Geek Work — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:37 am for you boring, normal people.

 In this case, it’s a hard drive crusher.